StockerMC/discord.py_fork/docs/application_commands.rst

         This function can either be a regular function or a coroutine.

-    This takes a single parameter, which is the response of the application command.
-The type of it can be ``SlashCommandResponse``, ``MessageCommandResponse`` or ``UserCommandResponse``.
+    Similar to an application command's ``command_check``, this takes a single parameter, which is the response of the application command.
+The type of it can be
+    ``SlashCommandResponse``, ``MessageCommandResponse`` or ``UserCommandResponse``.

     Quick example: